 “I know nothing in the world that has as much power as a word."

 About Mrs. Bemis:

-Mrs. Bemis is excited to plan her 6th year at SJS.
+Mrs. Bemis is completing her 5th year at SJS.
 She completed her undergraduate studies at Mount Holyoke College in Massachusetts, focusing in English and Music.
 After earning her BA degree, Mrs. Bemis journeyed to Hong Kong, to teach abroad.
 She returned to the Seattle area directing theater classes and programs for middle school and directing summer programs at Forest Ridge.
 She later began graduate work at Northwest University, intermittently teaching at Forest Ridge, The Little School and Tahoma Middle School.
 She has been a private tutor and reading coach for many years.
 Mrs. Bemis holds her Bachelors in English and Music and her Masters in Teaching.
 She will graduate from SPU with a Masters in Educational Leadership and a Principal Certification in June 2017!
 Mrs. Bemis' passion is spreading the love of literature!
 Especially during the summer, you will find Mrs. Bemis with her nose in a book!

 "Some books should be tasted, some devoured, but only a few should be chewed and digested thoroughly."